daviddenton/fintrospect/README.md

 Fintrospect is a library that adds an intelligent HTTP routing layer to the
 <a href="http://twitter.github.io/finagle/">Finagle</a> RPC framework from Twitter.
 Via a shared contract, it provides a simple way to
-implement both server endpoints and HTTP clients which are:
+implement both webservice endpoints and HTTP clients which are:

 - ```Type-safe``` : auto-marshalls all request parameters/bodies into the correct types (including primitives + JSON/XML etc...)
 - ```Auto-validating``` : the presence of required and optional request parameters and bodies are checked before entering service-layer code